irmen/prog8/docs/source/libraries.rst

 - delete and rename files on the disk
 - send arbitrary CbmDos command to disk drive

+Commander X16 additions:
 On the Commander X16 it tries to use that machine's fast Kernal loading routines if possible.
+Routines to directly load data into video ram are also present (vload and vload_raw).
+Also contains a helper function to calculate the file size of a loaded file (although that is truncated to 16 bits, 64Kb)
+Als contains routines for operating on subdirectories (chdir, mkdir, rmdir) and to relabel the disk.

 string